joypauls/joypaulsen.com/content/bio.md

 # Play

 My passions outside of programming, data, and math revolve around amateur astronomy and photography.
-When skies are clear, you can find me out at night with telescopes and cameras, collecting data and creating images like this:
+When skies are clear, you can find me out at night with telescopes and cameras, creating images like this:

 {{< rawhtml >}}
 <!-- <figure style="margin-bottom: 1rem; display: flex; flex-direction: column; align-items: center;">